Plan your visit

 The Farm Shop is the ideal place for local grocery shopping, catering for all tastes.
 Located just outside the museum it offers a unique selection of fresh local products from an association of farmers from the Rhön.

 All the footpaths in the museum are mostly flat and wheelchair-accessible.
 Given the beautiful surrounding featuring historical buildings and animals grazing on the open meadows, the museum area itself is already a perfect place for recreation.
 Due to their historic nature, most of the buildings can only be accessed overcoming stairs or thresholds and space inside is limited.
 Individual buildings, however, such as the Cooper’s Workshop and the Community Brewery, are accessible by wheelchair.
-While we continue working on making the entire museum fully accessible to all visitors, tactile graphics and models for the visually impaired have already been installed in the Cooper’s Workshop.
+While we continue working on making the entire museum fully accessible to all visitors, tactile graphics and models for the visually impaired have already been installed in the Cooper’s Workshop and the Herb Garden.